-- An internal audit review of procurement procedures and compliance Q4 2018. - The designation of the Director of Finance and Corporate Services as Chief Procurement Officer, November 2018

-Initiation of competitive procurement processes in relation to key contracts and contracting of specialist procurement consultancy services to support the IPA and the Chief Procurement Officer in creating a fit for purpose and adequately resourced procurement function.
-These services were procured through the OGP Framework for Procurement services in Q1 2019.
+- Implementation of recommendations from an internal audit review of procurement procedures and compliance Q4 2018. - · The designation of the Director of Finance and Corporate Services as Chief Procurement Officer - Approval of outsourcing procurement expertise and supports and the initiation of competitive procurement processes in relation to key contracts.
+The procurement expertise to support the IPA in creating a fit for purpose and adequately resourced procurement function were procured through the OGP Framework for Procurement Services in Q1 2019 and the contract commenced in June 2019.

-The Board is satisfied that the steps taken will ensure compliance with the procurement rules.
+The Board is satisfied that the steps being taken will bring the IPA into compliance with public procurement regulation and support the IPA in developing a procurement function which will achieve the most economically advantageous expenditure solutions.

-Dr Marian O'Sullivan Director General
+Dr Fergal Lynch Chairperson Dr Marian O'Sullivan Director General